 Question: What happens if my smartphone is not compatible with HDMI or MHL adapter?

 Nowadays, there are many other dongles that you can use to connect your Android phone to the projector that hooks up to the phone.
-However, for connecting to the iPhone, you need a VGA or specialized adapter for connecting.
+However, if you want to use your projector for your iPhone, you need a VGA or specialized adapter for connecting.
 While hooking the smartphone, both the devices should be on the same Wi-Fi network; otherwise, the connection won’t establish.
+Check out our guide on how to connect a mini projector to an iPhone.

 Question: What to do if I’m getting only sound but no image or vice versa?